The eighteen months since the beginning of 2020 have seen a remarkable change in the way people do their retail therapy.

 It’s kind of neat, in a way, combining old technology with new technology to achieve a result that makes everyone happy!

-While it is true that people will usually ignore generic emails, by personalising an email you can add enough appeal for them to open and read it.
+While it is true that people will usually ignore generic emails, by personalizing an email you can add enough appeal for them to open and read it.

 A customer will feel a little special if they receive an email addressed to them…and from an actual person.